 In addition the housing land map below will help you to find information on all housing sites across Sheffield giving details of:

 - current planning status for sites

 You can search for a specific site by address or the site reference by using the drop down in the search box of the map.
 You can also select a site to view further details, the most recent planning permissions or to contact us about the site.
-Please note the maps reflect the position in 2015.
+Please note this map reflects the position in 2015.

 Strategic Housing Land Availability Assessment